carsonyl/carsonyl.github.io/_posts/2016-11-27-transitdb-app-suspended.md

 categories: TransitDB, Android
 ---

 I publish TransitDB on the [Play Store](https://play.google.com/store/apps/details?id=ca.transitdb.mobile.android), [Amazon App Store](https://www.amazon.com/Carson-Lam-TransitDB-Vancouver/dp/B00RYZVCOW/), and [BlackBerry App World](https://appworld.blackberry.com/webstore/content/32009887/).

-The following story all happened within a span of about 3 hours, by my estimate.
+This evening, TransitDB was unexpectedly suspended from the Play Store.
+The following story all happened within a span of about 3 hours.

-Today I submitted an update to the Play Store.
+I submitted an update to the Play Store.
 Just some transit schedule changes.
 Went to private alpha, and then to 10% staged rollout.
 At that point, it was rejected for violating the Payments Policy.

 > **Policy Issue:** Payments
 >
 > Alternative payment mechanisms to Google Play’s in-app billing service are only permitted if the products purchased are to be used outside of the app.
 For example:
+>
 > * For physical goods or services, such as movie tickets, or a publication where the price also includes a hard copy subscription; or
 > * For digital goods that may be downloaded to devices and used outside of the app, such as songs that can be played on other music players.
 >